Focus Your MBA in Entrepreneurship

 Fall, year two.
 Enroll in Olin’s famous Hatchery course.
 Start pitching ideas on day one.
 Form teams.
 Take your ideas as far as possible over the course of the semester—right up to the Olin Cup Business Pitch Competition.

 Spring, year two.
 Launch your business while still in school.
+Apply to enter The League, our new accelerator course.
 Compete for more than $100,000 worth of prizes in various entrepreneurship competitions.
 Pitch to the WashU Venture Network of angel investors.

-By the end of our program, you'll be prepared to work in corporate innovation, small business, family business, nonprofits or consulting.
+By the end of our program, you’re prepared to work in corporate innovation, small business, family business, nonprofits or consulting.
 Your skills even scale to venture capital and private equity firms.
-And, yes, if launching a commercial or social startup is your goal, you'll be ready for that, too.
+And, yes, if launching a commercial or social startup is your goal, you’re ready for that, too.

 Platform Director: Doug Villhard